Seedmanc/Tumblr-image-sorter/README.md

 Themes with inbuilt flash content such as music players are not supported.
 It seems that flash presence makes flash cookies DB unable to load.
 There is a chance that it might not an issue of my script but rather of the flash cookies themselves.
 So far I have no idea how to fix this, but such themes are a minority anyway.

-##Additional features
+## Additional features

 Aside from main functionality the script also makes slight changes to tumblr design.
 The most noticeable one is the outline around images that were already saved with the script (not just "save as").
 This way you can keep track of pictures you have.
 Note that that this feature is cross-blog, meaning that if you saved a picture from one blog and then encountered it in a reblogged post in another tumblr it will still be marked as saved there.

 Other features include changing destination of links on single image posts directly to the picture skipping the /image/ subpage of tumblr, linkifying even small images that usually don't have links over them (because GET script requires every image to be opened in a separate tab) and also fixing the particular problem in some themes where links to hi-res versions of the images in posts are covered by a transparent \<div\>, making them inaccessible.

-##Usage
+## Usage
-#### **First-time configuration**
+#### First-time configuration
 Once you've installed the scripts (for instructions see README in the version folder of your choice) you'll need to fill in at least the **Folders** database which is located in the GET script.
-By default it has the configuration that I'm using myself, around 80 japanese name tags in kanji translating to folder names in English.
+Make sure to avoid using symbols illegal for file paths in your OS.
+By default the DB has the configuration that I'm using myself, around 80 japanese name tags in kanji translating to folder names in English.
 Additionally you might want to also fill in the auxiliary **name** and **meta** databases if your use case happens to be the same as mine.
 Use the import feature for that.
 From a tab with opened image  enable debug via GUI.
-Click `+settings+` button and select `import db` in the drop-down menu, then choose the `names&meta tags DB.txt` file that I provided in the repository.
+Click `+settings+` button and select `import db` in the drop-down menu, then choose the [`names&meta tags DB.txt`](https://github.com/Seedmanc/Tumblr-image-sorter/blob/master/names%26meta%20tags%20DB.txt) file that I provided in the repository.
 You can edit it to your liking beforehand (use something better than just Notepad, I recommend Notepad++), just make sure not to violate it's structure.
 The auxiliary DB has around 40 more names and 30 meta tags with translations.
 You might want to disable debug afterwards.

 Note that if there are duplicating tag entries among these 3 DBs, the following hierarchy takes place: **Folders > names > meta**.